Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 # London Road Casualties Dashboard

-This dasboard displays the data for London Road Casualties 2010-2014.
+This dashboard displays the data for London Road Casualties 2010-2014.
 The primary goal of the dashboard is to give users an insight into the details of each incident.
 It was designed to be easy to use with simple displays that the user can use to get a good range of information.
 The interactive charts give the user the opportunity to drill down to specific details as much as they need and can feel informed as an individual.
-As a cyclist who commutes through central London nearly everyday I found the data to be interesting and informative.
+As a cyclist who commutes through central London nearly every day I found the data to be interesting and informative.

 ### Developer goals